kerumai/kerumai.github.com/_posts/2016-10-16-the-gnat-of-perfection.md

 crosspost_to_medium: true
 ---

-My father, John, is an engineer and spent most of his career as an Engineering Manager at what was then the British Steel Corporation in Teeside.
+My father, John, is an engineer and spent most of his career as an Engineering Manager at what was then the British Steel Corporation in Teesside.

 ![Redcar Blast Furnace](/assets/blast-furnace-1.jpg)